-MAINTENANCE ACTIONS TASKS TIME FRAMES / FREQUENCY v Weekly Monthly As required As specified below Sum Aut Win Spr 2 CIVIL STRUCTURES INCLUDING BRIDGES, RETAINING WALLS, PRECAST PANELS AND FIXINGS ALL AREAS 2 - Cursory inspection involving visual inspection, photographic documentation and reporting on the condition of major elemente, e.g. girders, headstocks, abutments, linings, sour protection, embankment Every two years 1.
-Detailed inspections Detailed inspection involving visual inspection, photographic documentation and reporting on the condition of major elements including measurements of defects, e.g. cracks, settlement Every two years Evidence based inspections and testing which may include testing of materials, survey and measuremonts.
-8 Where evidence of detenioration or an anomaly is present.
-2. Graffiti inspect walls for graffiti and remove as soon as possible.
-FACILITY BUILDING S 1.
+MAINTENANCE ACTIONS TASKS TIME FRAMES / FREQUENCY Weekly Monthly Seasonal Seasonal As require As required As specified below Sum Aut Win Spr · CIVIL STRUCTURES INCLUDING BRIDGES, RETAINING WALLS, PRECAST PANELS AND FIXINGS ALL AREAS Cursory inspection involving visual inspection, photographic documentation and reporting on the condition of major elements, e.g. girders, headstocks, abutments, linings, sour protection, embankment Every two years 1.
+Detailed inspections Detailed inspection involving visual inspection, photographic documentation and reporting on the condition of major elements including measurements of defects, e.g. cracks, settlement Every two years Evidence based inspections and testing which may include testing of materials, surveys and measurements.
+3 Where evidence of deterioration or an anomaly is present.
+2. Graffiti Inspect walls for graffiti and remove as soon as possible.
+FACILITY BUILDINGS 1.
 Inspections Visual inspection for signs of damage including cracking, discolouration, settlement, stability, leakage, rust, defects, and termites), 2.
 Cleaning Cleaning of the building and fittings, including toilets, hand dryers, surfaces, air conditioning Various Inspect, clean and if needed repair damage to external stone paving and flooring and interlock blocks Inspect clean and if needed repair damage to sand trap louvers 3.
 Inspect, clean and repair Clean, inspect and if needed repair damage to external metal panels, canopy panels, joints and supports Sweep roof gutters for dust, sand and debris; check for damage, corrosion, and signs o leakage; clean gutters, downpipes, drains, outlet points and manholes f 3 monthly 4.
-Pest and vermin control A pest and vermin control program will be developed and implemented with advice from a Post Control Contractor 1 As Required FENCES 1.
-Inspections Inspect all posts, fence panels and fixings for signs of damage, discolouration, tension, rust; if damage is identified, maintain and/or replace to ensure the motorway facilities and the City West Link couridor is not accessible.
-0 3 monthly 2.
+Pest and vermin control A pest and vermin control program will be developed and implemented with advice from a Pest Control Contractor 1 As Required FENCES 1.
+Inspections Inspect all posts, fence panels and fixings for signs of damage, discolouration, tension, rust; if damage is identified, maintain and/or replace to ensure the motorway facilities and the City West Link comidor is not accessible.
+3 monthly 2.
 Maintenance Lightly oil gate mechanisms and wipe out extra oil 3 monthly